michaelguren/Claude-test/README.md

 - Follow the **one Lambda per resource** pattern
 - Use **HTTP API Gateway** for all new endpoints
 - Maintain **simple CRUD operations**
+- Use **event.routeKey** for routing (HTTP API v2.0 format)
-- Keep **JWT authorization** consistent
+- Keep shared utilities in `domains/utils-shared/`
 - Document clearly for future developers

-Examples of expected customization:

-- Adding new business resources (todos, comments, etc.)
-- Extending user management capabilities
-- Adding background job processing
-- Creating admin dashboard endpoints

 ### Adding New Resources

-1. Create new domain folder: `infra/domains/todos/src/`
+1. Create new domain folder: `infra/domains/newresource/src/`
-2. Implement resource-based Lambda function
+2. Implement resource-based Lambda function following existing patterns
 3. Add function and events to main `template.json`
+4. Sync shared utilities: `make sync-utils-shared`
-4. Update frontend to consume new endpoints
+5. Update frontend to consume new endpoints

 ---